garryyao/overscrolled/readme.md

 > Description

 Help you to escape from e.g. Chrome's built-in "pull-to-refresh" feature an potentially any other fancy features provided by browser's when page is over-scrolled at the top, where in certain scenario you simply don't want the page to be disturbed by those.

+Google Chrome [reference](https://docs.google.com/document/d/12Ay4s3NWake8Qd6xQeGiYimGJ_gCe0UMDZKwP9Ni4m8/) for how this works.

 ## Installation